parlotto/kicad-IUT-plugins/README.md

     %APPDATA%/Roaming/kicad/scripting/plugins

 Then Restart PCBNEW or Run Tools -> External Plugins... -> Refresh Plugins

+(Sometimes it may be nessecary to close PCBNEW and kicad and restart)

 New toolbar buttons should appear at the right of the upper toolbar (right of sricpting console).